samkhan0007/Analyzing-Stock-prices-data/README.md

 **Trading & Market Operations**

 •	Which trading days show the highest market activity for Amazon, Apple, Facebook, Google, and Netflix based on trading volume?

 •	How does trading volume for these companies impact daily price fluctuations and returns?

 •	Are there specific periods (e.g., month-end, quarter-end, or major economic events) that exhibit higher volatility for these stocks?

 •	How efficiently do these stocks recover after significant market drops or corrections?

 •	Which companies demonstrate the most stable trading behavior despite market fluctuations?

 **Tools & Techniques**

 •	Microsoft Excel

-o	Data Cleaning using Power Query o	Pivot Tables & Pivot Charts o	Conditional Formatting o	Formulas (e.g., SUMIFS, AVERAGEIFS, IFERROR, VLOOKUP, INDEX-MATCH) o	Dynamic Dashboards using Slicers & Timelines o	Custom Charting & KPIs
+o	Data Cleaning using Power Query

+o	Pivot Tables & Pivot Charts

+o	Conditional Formatting

+o	Formulas (e.g., SUMIFS, AVERAGEIFS, IFERROR, VLOOKUP, INDEX-MATCH)

+o	Dynamic Dashboards using Slicers & Timelines

+o	Custom Charting & KPIs

 **Deliverables**

 •	Daily Returns: Calculated as the percentage change in closing prices from one trading day to the next.

-•	Moving Averages: Both short-term and long-term averages helped identify market trends
+•	Moving Averages: Both short-term and long-term averages helped identify market trends.

 •	Volatility: Measured using standard deviation of price changes, indicating riskiness.

 •	Trading Volume Fluctuations: Assessed impact of share volume on price movement.

 •	Comparative Performance Metrics: Relative returns and growth rates between companies.

 •	Correlation Between Stocks: Used to evaluate diversification potential in portfolios.

 **Insights (Sample Findings)**

 •	Amazon, Apple, Google, and Netflix frequently displayed the highest average returns and strongest growth trends over the analysis period.

 •	Certain periods showed heightened volatility, often aligned with broader market or economic events.

 •	Stocks with higher trading volumes—from Apple and Amazon—showed stronger investor interest and more pronounced price movement.

 •	Correlation analysis revealed some stocks moved together, while others provided better diversification benefits.

 •	Interactive dashboards in Excel enabled identification of best- and worst-performing periods and companies.

 •	Stable performers were identified for lower-risk investing, while high-volatility stocks were flagged for speculative opportunities.

 **Future Enhancements**

 •	Machine Learning Models: Integrate predictive analytics for forecasting stock trends using Python/R extensions within Excel.

 •	Expanded Data Sources: Include news sentiment, macroeconomic indicators, and global indices for richer market context.

 •	Real-time Data Integration: Shift from historical to live data analysis for actionable trading and investing.

 •	Advanced Visualization: Utilize Power BI or Tableau for more interactive and visually compelling dashboards.

 •	Custom KPI Tracking: Build personalized indicators for deeper investor insights based on individual portfolio needs.

 •	Automated Reporting: Enable scheduled progress and insight reports for stakeholders using Excel macros or cloud-based workflows.